ststest99/mytest1/README.md

 the "Deliver" stage of your Pipeline.

 The pom also has configuration of Artifact repository configured in local machine.
-You need to change the url/port to integrate with your local Artifactory.
+You need to change the url/port to integrate with your local Artifactory to push the generated snapshot to artifactory.